Abdulmohsen-91/frontend-nanodegree-mobile-portfolio/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

+## Outcome:

+Optimizations made as below:

+1. First PageSpeed was 88/100 for Desktop and 56/100 for Mobile.
+2. First optimization is for both style.css and perfmatters.js files, optimized by Google's PageSpeed tool.
+3. Reduce the size if pizzeria.jpg image by the tool ImageOptim , then change the dimensions of the image because 100px is enough for the index.html page.
+New image is pizzeria_optimized.jpg.
+4. Added media = “print” to print.css, and async to analytics.js.
+5. Having the style.css inlined in index.html file.
+6. Moving Google analytics and google fonts to the end of the body tag.
+7. Final PageSpeed is 95/100 for Desktop and 97/100 for Mobile

 #### Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+## Outcome:

+Optimizations made as below:

+1. Edited the function `updatePositions` to aviod initiating the variable repeatedly and stopped the iteration of calling the DOM.
+2. Edited the function `changePizzaSizes` to aviod repeqted access to the DOM by moving the querySelectorAll outside the for loop
+3. Aviod accessing the DOM in some for loop by moving out any document.ANYTHING().

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")